 Snorkel with turtles

-One of the best experiences of any trip to Maui (dare I say the best?) is just hopping in and getting to know the local aquatic life!
+One of the best experiences of any trip to Maui (dare I say the best?) is just hopping in and getting to know the local aquatic life.
 I am constantly amazed by how many sea turtles are flapping about if you just know where to look— my favourite spot is Maluaka beach near Wailea-Makena in the south of the island.
-BYO snorkel gear or rent it for pocket change at one of the many Snorkel Bob locations.
+BYO snorkel gear or rent it for a few dollars at one of the many Snorkel Bob locations.

 Check out my blog post on Maui’s best snorkel spots if you want to know more (or even if you just want to squeal over more turtle photos).